The Bankrate promise

 Getting into an accident without insurance

-Whenever you are involved in an automobile accident in Nebraska, whether you are at fault or not, the law enforcement officer at the scene will ask involved drivers to provide proof of insurance.
+Whenever you are involved in an accident in Nebraska, whether you are at fault or not, law enforcement at the scene will ask involved drivers to provide proof of insurance.
 This is a required step in the officer’s accident reporting process.

-The consequences for a driver who is not insured and involved in an accident in Nebraska is that the driver will need to shoulder the portion of liability attributed to the driver for the accident on his or her own.
-In some cases, a court judgment could potentially hold an uninsured driver financially responsible for untold medical costs and permanent injuries suffered by the other drivers and his passengers.
-This could lead to bankruptcy and worse.
+Drivers who are not insured and involved in an accident in Nebraska will need to pay the portion of liability attributed to the other driver involved in the accident out of pocket.
+In some cases, a court judgment could hold an uninsured driver financially responsible for additional medical costs and permanent injuries suffered by the other drivers and their passengers, potentially leading to financial distress.

 Frequently asked questions

-A conviction for driving without insurance in Nebraska will have consequences that could take several years to unravel.
-It would make things worse and cause additional consequences to provide false information about your coverage to a law enforcement officer.
-Providing false insurance information is a crime that carries potential serious penalties.
-Providing false information to your insurer can also lead to policy cancellation or the denial of a claim.
+A conviction for driving without insurance in Nebraska could have consequences that take several years to recover from, but providing false information about your coverage to a law enforcement officer could lead to greater penalties.
+Providing false insurance information is a crime and may lead to jail time and even higher fines.